eduardoboucas/buildtimes/posts/2022-11-07-publishing-deno-modules/2022-11-07-publishing-deno-modules.md

 {% include helpers/image.html name:"deploy-configuration.png" caption:"Configuration of branch deploys in Netlify" %}

 To test the release flow, make some changes to the module code, push a commit using the `feat:` prefix, and open a pull request.
-Once you merge it, Release Please will create a release pull request automatically.
+Once you merge it, Release Please will create [a release pull request](https://github.com/eduardoboucas/deno-greeter/pull/1) automatically.
 Merging it will complete the release.

 If you go to the _Deploys_ page of the Netlify dashboard, you'll see a new deploy in progress.
-Once it finishes, you'll see that `deno-greeter` now is available at [https://1.0.0--deno-greeter.netlify.app/mod.ts](https://1.0.0--deno-greeter.netlify.app/mod.ts) — this is an immutable URL that points to version 1.0.0 of the module, and will be unaffected by future versions.
+Once it finishes, you'll see that `deno-greeter` now is available at [https://deno-greeter.netlify.app/1.0.0/mod.ts](https://deno-greeter.netlify.app/1.0.0/mod.ts) — this is an immutable URL that points to version 1.0.0 of the module, and will be unaffected by future versions.

 This process will happen automatically for every new pull request that you merge.
-New versions of the module will respect [Semantic Versioning](https://semver.org/) and will be inferred automatically from the Conventional Commits convention prefixes used in your commits — `fix:` will generate a patch version, `feat:` will trigger a minor version, and `feat!:` signals a major version with breaking changes.
+New versions of the module will respect [Semantic Versioning](https://semver.org/) and will be inferred automatically from the Conventional Commits convention prefixes used in your commits:

+- `fix:` will generate a patch version
+- `feat:` will trigger a minor version
+- `feat!:` signals a major version with breaking changes

 ## Private modules